-The bill requires that an FWC-approved boating safety education course or temporary certificate examination developed or approved by the commission must include a component regarding:
+The bill requires that an FWC-approved boating safety education course or temporary certificate examination must include a component regarding:

 - The risks associated with a passenger placing any portion of an appendage over the outside edge of the vessel while the vessel is underway. - The proper use of an engine cutoff switch, as appropriate for certain vessels.